brookhong/Surfingkeys/README.md

 If you enter insert mode with `i` or mouse click, you will edit your input in normal way.
 You could also open vim editor at that time by pressing `Ctrl-i`.

-Remember that in insert mode, press `Ctrl-i` to open vim editor.
+Remember that in insert mode, press `Ctrl-i` to open the vim editor.

 ### Edit URL to open in new tab